 Organisations that signed up to the government’s asymptomatic testing scheme and have existing can continue to use this in line with standard operating procedure until their stocks are depleted.

 Businesses can direct their employees to access LFD tests either from their local pharmacy or by ordering them to their home.
-The government continues to encourage twice-weekly testing, and will continue to be guided by public health advice in their approach to providing free asymptomatic testing.
+The government continues to encourage regular testing, and will continue to be guided by public health advice in their approach to providing free asymptomatic testing.

 Finding a testing provider

 Many businesses are engaging with third-party providers to purchase tests or organise and run testing.
 To guide employers, the government has published a list of private testing providers, which is constantly reviewed.
 This identifies the providers who have declared that they meet the minimum legal and regulatory standards for private sector providers of COVID-19 testing – including aligning testing use with the scope set out by the Medicines and Healthcare Regulatory Agency (MHRA), reporting results to Public Health England (PHE), and having the relevant systems in place to report adverse incidents.
-The government is also developing further policy on the validation of private tests themselves, following a recent public consultation.

 Before engaging in testing, businesses will also need to think carefully about their operations and staff, taking learnings from their response to the pandemic to determine what will work best for their organisation.
 Some questions to consider include: